MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: MCMC Methods for Functions

 \subsection{Hybrid Monte Carlo Methods}

-The algorithms discussed above have been based on proposals which can be motivated through discretization of an SPDE which is invariant for either the prior measure $\mu_0$, or for the posterior $\mu$ itself.
-HMC methods are based on a different idea which is to consider a Hamiltonian flow in a state space found from introducing extra `momentum' or `velocity' variables to complement the variable $u$ in \eqref{eq:ratz2}.
-If the momentum/velocity is chosen randomly from an appropriate Gaussian distribution at regular intervals then the resulting Markov chain in $u$ is invariant under $\mu.$ Discretizing the flow, and adding an accept/reject step, results in a method which remains invariant for $\mu$ \cite{duna:87}.
-These methods can break random-walk type behaviour of methods based on local proposal \cite{neal:96, neal:2010}.
-It is hence of interest to generalize these methods to the function sampling setting dictated by \eqref{eq:ratz2} and this is undertaken in \cite{besk:10b}.
-The key novel idea required to design this algorithm is the development of a new integrator for the Hamiltonian flow underlying the method; this integrator is exact in the Gaussian case $\Phi \equiv 0$ and for this reason behaves well in infinite dimensions.
+The algorithms discussed above have been based on proposals which can be motivated through discretization of an SPDE which is invariant for either the prior measure $\mu_0$ or for the posterior $\mu$ itself.
+HMC methods are based on a different idea, which is to consider a Hamiltonian flow in a state space found from introducing extra ``momentum'' or ``velocity'' variables to complement the variable $u$ in (\ref{eqratz2}).
+If the momentum/velocity is chosen randomly from an appropriate Gaussian distribution at regular intervals, then the resulting Markov chain in $u$ is invariant under $\mu$.
+Discretizing the flow, and adding an accept/reject step, results in a method which remains invariant for $\mu$ \cite{duna87}.
+These methods can break random-walk type behaviour of methods based on local proposal \cite{neal96,neal2010}.
+It is hence of interest to generalise these methods to the function sampling setting dictated by (\ref{eqratz2}) and this is undertaken in \cite{besk10b}.
+The key novel idea required to design this algorithm is the development of a new integrator for the Hamiltonian flow underlying the method; this integrator is exact in the Gaussian case $\Phi\equiv0$, on function space, and for this reason behaves well for nonparametric where $d_u$ may be arbitrarily large infinite dimensions.